s3pi/Clustering-KMeans-and-GMM/README.md

+### Clustering of Phonemes and Segmentation of Image data

 In the first part of the assignment, we assume that data from a single class, is coming from multi-modal Gaussian distribution.
 But we do not know how many modes / clusters are there in the data.
 We begin by considering the problem of identifying groups or clusters of data points in a